Have a look at our list of 10 activities that your school library can offer to help promote literacy and digital literacy.

-There’s been some very clever librarians who have managed to make the most of it and some could be tied in to your school’s National Literacy and Numeracy week activities.
+There’s were some very clever librarians who have managed to make the most of it and some could be tied in to your school’s literacy and digital literacy promotion.

 A public library in Ontario devised an offline Pokemon Go scavenger hunt in the library that eliminated the need for kids to use the app.
 It’s an easy way to get students wandering around the library discovering books they might never have thought to read.

 Blogger Mrs. Karpiuk has also designed some clever free Pokemon inspired Digital Citizenship posters which she has made available for download that you could use to decorate the library as part of your digital literacy lessons.